Right-to-Work FAQ

 What would change at my workplace?

 Nothing would change in your workplace immediately.
-With RTW, the union still negotiates employee contracts on behalf of all employees and represents them if they have grievances.
-Over the longer term, you may find that the union is more attentive to your concerns because with right-to-work, if union activities run afoul of the desires of union members, those workers can refuse to pay union dues.
+With a right-to-work law, the union still negotiates employee contracts on behalf of all employees and represents them if they have grievances.
+Over the longer term, you may find that the union is more attentive to your concerns.

 What happens to collective bargaining agreements?